jessicastockdale/genomicSIs/README.md

 2. Enter the 'SI-from-clusters' folder and run *Create_transcloud_sim*, remembering to set your file paths and desired criteria for plausible transmission pairs.
 Proceed to *Master_analysis.R* to run the serial interval estimation.

 ## Victorian SARS-CoV-2 data
 This repository also contains source data for the above manuscript, for cases of COVID-19 in Victoria, Australia.
-The *data_Victoria* folder contains GISAID accession numbers to access the sequences, and symptom onset times.
+The *data_Victoria* folder contains GISAID accession numbers to access the sequences and symptom onset times, as well as acknowledgements to the submitting laboratories.
 The *SI-from-clusters-Victoria* folder then contains a version of the model code specifically adapted for the Victorian analysis.

 ## Authors
 Jessica Stockdale (maintainer. jessica_stockdale@sfu.ca) <br />